researchgrant/mobility-mapper/README.md

 # Install Using PIP:

+This app runs on python.
+If new to python, it is recommended to install Anaconda or Miniconda.
+This will install python along with common packages, and allow you to create isolated environments for each python app.

-In your desired environment run: pip install mobilitymapper==0.0.10
+In your desired environment run: pip install mobilitymapper

 In command line: